Homological stability for generalized Hurwitz spaces and Selmer groups in quadratic twist families over function fields: Introduction

 \subsection{Acknowledgements}

 We thank Craig Westerland for numerous helpful and detailed discussions which were invaluable in pinning down some of the trickiest topological inputs to this paper.
-Thanks to Eric Rains for many helpful exchanges, especially relating the BKLPR heuristics and Vasiu's lifting results.
+We also thank Dori Bejleri for suggesting the idea to prove the stabilization maps respect the Frobenius action, for extensive help with technical aspects of log geometry.
+We thank several anonymous referees for numerous detailed and helpful comments.
+We thank Chris Hall for a meticulously close reading and numerous helpful discussions.
+Thanks to Eric Rains for many helpful exchanges, especially relating to the BKLPR heuristics and Vasiu's lifting results.
 We thank Melanie Wood for a number of useful conversations relating to determining the distribution from the moments.
-We also thank Dori Bejleri for multiple detailed and helpful discussions.
-Thanks additionally to Levent Alpoge and Bjorn Poonen for help understanding the possible structures of the Tate-Shafarevich group.
-We'd like to thank Sun Woo Park for an especially close reading and for numerous helpful comments.
-We further thank Niven Achenjang, Andrea Bianchi, Chantal David, Tony Feng, Jeremy Hahn, Chris Hall, David Harbater, Hyun Jong Kim, Ben Knudsen, Jef Laga, Peter Landesman, Robert Lemke Oliver, Siyan Daniel Li-Huerta, Daniel Litt, Davesh Maulik, Barry Mazur, Jeremy Miller, Andy Putman, Oscar Randal-Williams, Zev Rosengarten, Will Sawin, Mark Shusterman, Alex Smith, Salim Tayou, Ravi Vakil, and David Yang.
+Thanks additionally to Levent Alp\"{o}ge and Bjorn Poonen for help understanding the possible structures of the Tate-Shafarevich group.
+We also thank Sun Woo Park for a close reading and for numerous detailed and helpful comments.
+We further thank Dan Abramovich, Niven Achenjang, Andrea Bianchi, Kevin Chang, Qile Chen, Chantal David, Tony Feng, Jeremy Hahn, David Harbater, Anh Trong Nam Hoang, Hyun Jong Kim, Ben Knudsen, Michael Kural, Jef Laga, Peter Landesman, Eric Larson, Robert Lemke Oliver, Ishan Levy, Siyan Daniel Li-Huerta, Daniel Litt, Zhao Yu Ma, Davesh Maulik, Barry Mazur, Jeremy Miller, Samouil Molcho, Martin Olsson, Dan Petersen, Andy Putman, Oscar Randal-Williams, Zev Rosengarten, Will Sawin, Mark Shusterman, Alex Smith, Salim Tayou, Ravi Vakil, and David Yang.
 This work also owes a large intellectual debt to a number of others including work of Chris Hall, work of Nick Katz, and work of Oscar Randal-Williams and Nathalie Wahl.
+Open AI GPT-5.1 was used to help find typos in the manuscript.
+JE was supported by the National Science Foundation under Award No. DMS 2301386, and AL was supported by the National Science Foundation under Award No. DMS 2102955 and award No. 2449797.